eebasadre20/flow/README.md

 end
 ```

+### FLow

 Define the flow comprised of some ordered operations.
-Flow will automatically associate the correct state to a flow if they follow the naming convention `<FlowName>Flow` <=> `<FlowName>State`:
+Changes to the state will persist from one operation to the next.

 ```bash
 $ rails generate flow Charge